fboukezzoula/PlaceholdersKit/README.md

 Help of the PlaceholdersKit tool which explain all the command line arguments. <br />

 _**-verbose**_ :<br />
+More output logs.
 List all the Key placeholders scan in all the fullpath files with the desire extensions. <br />
 _(default "false")_

 _**-extensions**_ :<br />
-All desire extension files to scan for placeholders. <br />
+All desire extension files to be scan deeper for searching placeholders. <br />
 _(default "xml,properties,config,txt")_

 _**-folders**_ :<br />
-All folders root to scan the define extensions files for placeholders (deep search in all tree folders/recursivity per default). <br />
+All folders root to scan the define extensions files for searching placeholders (deep search in all tree folders/recursivity per default). <br />
 _(default "c:/MyApplicationRoot")_

 _**-consulAddress**_ :<br />
-Consul Server Address to search all KV Pairs for feeding our placeholders files in a streaming live process. <br />
+Consul Server Address to search all KV Pairs for feeding our placeholders files in a "on fly/streaming live" process. <br />
 _(default "consul.fboukezzoula.intra:8500")_

 _**-consulDataCenter**_ :<br />
-Datacenter in your Consul to use.
-This property can be blank. <br />
+Use this specific Datacenter label.
+This property can be blank if you haven't set your Datacenter on Consul. <br />
 _(default "mustach-project")_

 _**-consulEndpointEnvironment**_ :<br />